qqmyers/sead2clowder/doc/src/sphinx/administration.rst

 messages.XY
 ===========

-This allows to translate or customize certain aspects of clowder.
-All messages in clowder are in english and are as messages.default.
-Unfortunatly it is not possible to use messages.default to use for translations since it falls back to those embedded in the clowder jar files.
+This allows to translate or customize certain aspects of Clowder.
+All messages in Clowder are in english and are as messages.default.
+Unfortunately it is not possible to use messages.default to use for translations since it falls back to those embedded in the Clowder jar files.
 To update the messages in english, you can use messages.en.
-The default is for clowder to only know about english, this can be changed in your custom.conf with application.langs="nl".
+The default is for Clowder to only know about english, this can be changed in your custom.conf with application.langs="nl".

 public folder
 =============